2024 Sebastian City Council Candidates

 Damien H. Gilliams

-Damien Gilliams, a former councilman who served time in jail for Sunshine Law violations, has re-entered the race.
+Gilliams, having served time in prison for his convictions, persistently seeks election to the City Council, likely exploiting the changing demographics of the city to conceal his past from newer residents.
 In 2020, during the Sebastian recall, citizens removed Gilliams from the Sebastian City Council after he committed crimes while serving the public.

 It is essential to note that Damien H. Gilliams was found guilty by a jury for crimes committed during his 10-month tenure on the Sebastian City Council in 2020.
 He appealed his case twice and lost.
 Most citizens say Gilliams should repay the money he still owes to local taxpayers for his past illegal activities before considering another run for City Council.
 A judge ordered him to pay $200k, which he still owes.